-- approximately 0.4 hectares of land for the construction of a new medical facility on the Highland Nursery site allocation. - 8.5 As stated in the section on dwelling mix, the size of housing needed and planned for in the eLP2 has been informed by the Strategic Housing Market Assessment (SHMA).
+- 8.5 As stated in the section on dwelling mix, the size of housing needed and planned for in the CLP S2 has been informed by the Strategic Housing Market Assessment (SHMA).
 Accordingly, there is a requirement for over 38% of all units to be 1- and 2-bedrooms (4.9% 1-bed and 33.3% 2-bed).
 Many of these units will address the needs of the older population as they look to downsize.
-As shown in the parish profile7, nearly 27% of households in Tiptree parish in 2011 were pensioner households, compared with an average of less than 21% in England.
+As shown in the parish profile, nearly 27% of households in Tiptree parish in 2011 were pensioner households, compared with an average of less than 21% in England.
 Similarly, 21.5% of people in Tiptree in 2011 were over 65, compared with just over 16% across England.
 The high proportion of older people not only means increased demand for smaller properties but it is preferable that some of these properties are located close to Tiptree village centre where access to shops and services is easier. - 8.6 Reflecting the importance of enhancing footfall in Tiptree village in order to maintain its vibrancy, office-based uses are an important opportunity, particularly for space above shop units.
 The potential for these types of uses is addressed more generally and in more detail in the next section.
 However, offices are seen as a main town centre use that would fit the profile of Tiptree well and help to underpin the vibrancy of the village centre. - 8.7 With increasing numbers of visitors to Tiptree District Centre, car parking is becoming an issue.
 There is no longer a public car park in the village and the car parking spaces within the village centre are well used by business employees, those visiting the shops and other facilities and by those taking coach trips from the village.
 Whilst seeking to maximise journeys by non-vehicular modes (walking, cycling and bus), the Neighbourhood Plan seeks to strike a pragmatic balance which recognises that a large number of visitors/users of the District Centre will need to drive.
 The provision of additional public car parking for those visiting the District Centre is therefore supported.